-The College has an appointed 21-member Board of Trustees, which sets policy, fosters a climate of excellence, promotes the development of innovative judicial education programs and provides leadership in achieving the NJC’s mission.
-Trustees are dedicated individuals from diverse fields encompassing the law and the judiciary, as well as business and corporate areas.
+The College’s 21-member Board of Trustees sets policy, fosters a climate of excellence, promotes the development of innovative judicial education programs, and provides leadership in achieving the NJC’s mission.
+Trustees are dedicated individuals from diverse fields encompassing the law and the judiciary as well as business and corporate areas.

 Peter Bennett, managing partner of The Bennett Law Firm, advises employers in all aspects of labor and employment law, with particular emphasis in representing management in collective bargaining negotiations and related traditional labor law matters throughout the Eastern United States.
 He represents clients in state and federal courts as well as before various administrative bodies and in arbitration.
 Mr. Bennett brings extensive trial and arbitration experience to bear on behalf of clients, and also provides counsel to employers in all employment matters, taking a proactive approach to prevent personnel problems before they occur.

 Mr. Bennett graduated from Harvard College with honors and from Boston University School of Law and Graduate School of Management with a JD/MBA.
 Mr. Bennett has been active in numerous bar organizations.
 He is Chair of the Standing Committee on Judicial Independence of the American Bar Association, a past Chair of the Tort Trial and Insurance Practice Section (TIPS) of the American Bar Association, an executive committee member of the American Bar Association’s Section Officer’s Conference, a member of the A.B.O.T.A.
 Roundtable and a past President of the Boston University School of Law Alumni Association.
 He served on the faculty of the University of Southern Maine Department of Continuing Education for Business, teaching Personnel Law for over twenty years and appears in Best Lawyers in America, Chambers, the Bar Register and New England Super Lawyers under Labor and Employment Law.